This article was originally published in November 2020 and has since been updated with the latest in biotechs fighting mosquito-borne diseases.

 Keeping the insects, losing the diseases

-“This is a conservative estimate as the reduction would likely have been greater if the whole city had received the intervention,” said Nicholas Jewell, a biostatistician at the University of California, US, who carried out the statistics of the study.
+“This is a conservative estimate as the reduction would likely have been greater if the whole city had received the intervention,” said Nicholas Jewell, a biostatistician at the University of California, U.S., who carried out the statistics of the study.
 “The result is extremely promising for reducing or eliminating dengue across the world.”

-A bonus of this approach is that Wolbachia is transmitted from mother mosquitoes to their offspring, and it could remain in the mosquito populations for at least a decade.
+A bonus of this approach is that Wolbachia are transmitted from mother mosquitoes to their offspring, and it could remain in the mosquito populations for at least a decade.
 In contrast, common insecticides usually need reapplication at least once a year.

 Though promising, a drawback of this approach is that the researchers have to inject the bacteria into mosquito eggs, a process that isn’t easy to scale.
 To help with this, the initiative aims to bring in assistance from the private sector.

-“Scaling up production of enough mosquitoes to meet demand is our biggest challenge,” said Dale Amtsberg, Senior Media & PR Advisor at the World Mosquito Program.
+“Scaling up production of enough mosquitoes to meet demand is our biggest challenge,” said Dale Amtsberg, senior media & PR advisor at the World Mosquito Program.
 “We have partnered with French insect production startup InnovaFeed to help take our mosquito production to an industrial scale.”

 Releasing sterile males without genetic modifications

 The Israeli company Forrest Innovations is using a method called gene silencing to control mosquito populations.
-The firm sterilizes mosquitos using RNA molecules that block specific genes involved in fertility.
+The firm sterilizes mosquitoes using RNA molecules that block specific genes involved in fertility.
 It then selects the sterile male mosquitoes and releases them to compete with wild males and reduce the population numbers.

 “Most importantly, when the mosquitoes are released into the environment, they have no detectable residues of treatment and are therefore ‘natural’ and sterile,” said Nitzan Paldi, CEO of Forrest Innovations.

 While the sterilization approaches of MosquitoMate and Forrest Innovations may be palatable for GMO opponents, Oxitec noted that they require laborious preparations for release.
-Oxitec’s latest GM mosquitoes are designed to be delivered in egg form, which may be easier to handle, deliver, and release.
+Oxitec’s latest GM mosquitoes are designed to be delivered in egg form, which may be easier to handle, deliver and release.